cotarr/collab-frontend/README.md

 # colab-frontend

-This is 2 of 4 repositories used on a collaboration project for learning oauth2orize and passport.
+This is 2 of 4 repositories.
-This repository is a mock web server using passport strategy passport-oauth2 and middleware passport-oauth2-middleware.
+This repository is a mock web server using the npm passport package and passport-oauth2 passport strategy to implement oauth2 to restrict access to the web page.
 The web server emulates a personal web page that would require user authentication to view the page and gain access to data in home network IOT devices.
 Unauthorized users are redirected to the oauth2 server for user login.
 After login, the web server stores the user's oauth2 access_token used to obtain access to a mock SQL database.
 The web server includes a reverse proxy to redirect requests to the mock REST API.

 |                        Repository                                  |                   Description                         |
 | ------------------------------------------------------------------ | ----------------------------------------------------- |